- Klemm Fellows go abroad to see the world, and they lend a hand

 The eight were among a highly selective pool of applicants, according to Lara Atkins, director of International Programs.
 Students were required to submit an essay and maintain a minimum GPA of 3.2.

-Faculty mentors were Erika Nelson, associate professor of German; Tom Lobe, lecturer in political science; and Mark Walker, the John Bigelow Professor of History.
+Faculty mentors were Erika Nelson, associate professor of German; Tom Lobe, lecturer in political science; and Mark Dallas, assistant professor of political science.

 Stein said being a Klemm Fellow was one of the most rewarding things she has ever done.